 The question addressed here is, Where does one find the seven year Tribulation in the Bible?
 The answer is, It comes from Daniel's prophecy of the seventy weeks in Daniel 9:24-27.
-There, speaking about both the first and second comings of the Messiah, an angel told Daniel:
+There, in that passage, addressing both the first and second comings of the Messiah, an angel told Daniel:

 Seventy weeks are determined for your people and for your holy city, to finish the transgression, to make an end of sins, to make reconciliation for iniquity, to bring in everlasting righteousness, to seal up vision and prophesy, and to anoint the Most Holy.
 Know therefore and understand, that from the going forth of the command to restore and build Jerusalem [fulfilled by Artaxerxes in 445 BC.
 See Nehemiah 2:5-8) until Messiah the Prince, there shall be seven weeks and sixty-two weeks ; the street shall be built again, and the wall [accomplished under Nehemiah], even in troublesome times.
 And after the sixty-two weeks, Messiah shall be cut off, [speaking of the cross] but not for himself [speaking of his death for you and me]; and the people [the Romans] of the prince who is to come [Antichrist] shall destroy the city and the sanctuary [destroyed by the Roman general, Titus, in AD 70].
 The end of it shall be with a flood, and till the end of the war desolations are determined.
 Then he [Antichrist] shall confirm a covenant [make a treaty] with many for one week; [a seven year treaty with the Jews initiated at the beginning of the Tribulation] but in the middle [3 1/2 years after the treaty, at the beginning of the Great Tribulation] of the week he shall bring an end to sacrifice and offering.
 And on the wing of abominations shall be one who makes desolate, [Antichrist’s cutting off of the temple’s operations and setting up his own worship there] even until the consummation, which is determined, is poured out on the desolate [Christ's judgment of Antichrist at the Second Coming, casting him into the Lake of Fire].